top of page

 Industrial Real Estate

-Canopy Real Estate Partners focuses exclusively on industrial real estate, operating nationwide across primary and secondary markets where there is consistent institutional liquidity, with particular concentration in the South and Mid-Atlantic regions.
+Canopy focuses exclusively on industrial real estate, operating nationally across primary and secondary markets where institutional liquidity is consistent — with particular depth in the South and Mid-Atlantic regions.

 iStock-2163063052.jpg